Seahorse

 seahorse

 Newborns look like a smaller version of their parents, about seven to eleven millimeters long.
-As soon as they are born they are on their own, completely independent.
+They are on their own and completely independent as soon as they are born.

 They spend the first 2 or 3 weeks of their life slowly drifting in the plankton layer of the ocean, looking for something to hold on to.